thebuilder/react-intersection-observer/README.md

 `useIntersectionObserver` hook instead.
 It takes the same input, but will return an object containing `inView` and `intersection`.

-### Child as function
+### Render props

-To use the `Observer`, you pass it a function.
+To use the `<InView>` component , you pass it a function.
 It will be called whenever the state changes, with the new value of `inView`.
 In addition to the `inView` prop, children also receives a `ref` that should be set on the containing DOM element.
 This is the element that the IntersectionObserver will monitor.

 ```jsx
 import { InView } from 'react-intersection-observer'